guacsec/guac-docs/known-and-unknown.md

 `<vcs_tool>+<transport>://<host_name>[/<path_to_repository>][@<revision_tag_or_branch>][#<sub_path>])`
 and a artifact (algorithm:digest).

-1. We will look at if a package (vault) to see if it has an SBOM associated with and where it can be found:
+1. Look at if a package (vault) to see if it has an SBOM associated with and where it can be found:
   ```bash
   ./bin/guacone query known package "pkg:guac/spdx/docker.io/library/vault-latest"
   ```
   The output will look similar to this:
   ```bash
   +------------------------------------------------+
   | Package Name Nodes                             |